graphprotocol/ens-subgraph/README.md

 # ENS Subgraph

 This Subgraph sources two events from the ENS Registry, at the address on mainnnet at `0x314159265dd8dbb310642f98f50c066173c1259b`.
-The two events that emit events are:
+The methods that emit events are:

 - `setOwner(bytes32 node, address owner)`
   - which emits `Transfer(node, owner)`